tylerharter/cs301-projects/fall19/p10/README.md

-## Under Development, do not start working on P10 yet.

-# Project 10: Geography, and the World Wide Web
+# Project 10: Geography, and the World Wide Web (Under Construction)

 ## Clarifications/Corrections

-None yet.
+* None yet!

 ## Introduction

 For your final CS 301 project, you're going to analyze the whole